RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 If you need to have the controller in another composition, you can either use the [*Extract controllers*](../controllers/extract.md) tool from the parent composition, or just copy and paste the controller to the new composition, and link the percentage with an expression, simply using the pickwhip.

-Read further to learn how to do more advanced stuff with the connector, using the additionnal panel.
+Read further to learn how to do more advanced stuff with the connector, using the additional panel.

 ## Edit already connected properties